-This policy is reviewed and updated annually to ensure that any malpractice at Sarum Academy is managed in accordance with current requirements and regulations.
+This policy is reviewed and updated annually to ensure that any malpractice at The Trafalgar School at Downton is managed in accordance with current requirements and regulations.
 Reference in the policy to GR and SMPP relate to relevant sections of the current JCQ publications General Regulations for Approved Centres and Suspected Malpractice: Policies and Procedures.